elpop/Dice_Passphrase/README.md

 Each number in the index, is the result of a dice roll, to obtain the index you must roll the dice six times peer word, if you want a four word passphrase, you need to roll the dice 24 times.

 But i make a little program (passphrase.pl) to emulate the dice roll and generate the passphrase.

-## Update

-On Sat Apr 26, i change the schema of the sqlite db to permit support new future languages.

-If you have a DB prior this date, you must [copy againg the db](#Copy-the-passphrase-sqlite-db) or [re-create](#DB-Generation) it.

 ## Summary